 We started with three big concepts: 1) build the foundation; 2) craft the experience; and 3) grow the dream.
 All three are key to both developing a business idea and turning it into something real.
 We identified elements in each of these areas that entrepreneurs can pick-and-choose from to create their own equations.

 Now we move into the second part of the equation.
 What kind of experience do you want for your customers?
 It starts with the team.
 Maybe you’re a solo founder, but many entrepreneurs need a co-founder for balance and expertise.
 After that, who do you hire next?
+If you want a big team in place, you could consider getting Custom Badge Holders so your staff are easily identified as part of your team.
 These early decisions can have a big impact on your future business.
 With those hires come the need to define your business culture, too.

 With your team and culture in place, it’s time to devote some attention to the customer experience.
 What kind of experience do you want for your customers?
 How you define your brand will also play a role in the experience.
 Are you fun and cheeky like Sophia Amoruso’s Nasty Gal or cutting edge like Apple or sophisticated and refined like Rolex?
 Understanding how all these elements work together and what makes sense for your business will help you craft the kind of experience that keeps people coming back for more.

 We wrap up with equation with all the elements that make growing a new business possible.
 For instance, very few of us are independently wealthy, so our businesses will need funding from one or many sources.
+Also, not everyone is as clued up in the field of technology, even if you do aim to have your own business.
+This shouldn’t hold you back.
+When it comes to cyber security or ensuring your computers work effectively, why not leave it to Computer Support Companies, who will get you sorted in no time.
+You’ll have enough to focus on when your business takes off.
 Then there’s the need to market and sell your product or service.
 Not every business can succeed by word-of-mouth alone.
 You’ll need money and a plan.

 The next piece involves deciding how to scale your business and understanding the necessity of ongoing innovation.
 Last, but not least, are the X-factors that can be tricky to define, but can make or break a startup.